mirfan899/sppas/private/doc/01_introduction/11_what_is_SPPAS.md

 2. When looking for more detail about some subject, one can search this documentation.
-This documentation is available in-line - see the SPPAS website, it is also included in the package in PDF format, and it can also be explored with the Graphical User Interface by clicking on the `Help` button.
+This documentation is available in-line - see the SPPAS website, it is also included in the package in PDF format.

 3. There is a F.A.Q. in the SPPAS web site.
 Topics can range from elementary "how do I" queries to advanced issues in scriptwriting.
 There's (or there will